jwillemsen/daikin_onecta/readme.md

 # Using config flow

+First create an account at https://developer.cloud.daikineurope.com, after that create an application at the Daikin Developer website, see the Getting started page at the Daikin Developer portal for more information.
+As `redirect uri` you can use `https://my.home-assistant.io/redirect/oauth`.
+If you don’t have My Home Assistant on your installation, you can use `<HOME_ASSISTANT_URL>/auth/external/callback` as the redirect URI instead.
+The `<HOME_ASSISTANT_URL>` must be the same as used during the configuration/authentication process.
+Internal examples: `http://192.168.0.2:8123/auth/external/callback`, `http://homeassistant.local:8123/auth/external/callback`.
+Copy and save the provided client id and secret, you need to enter these in the next step.

-Start by going to Settings - Devices & Services and pressing the `+ ADD INTEGRATION` button to create a new Integration, then select `Daikin Onecta` in the drop-down menu.
+Now within Home Assistant go to Settings - Devices & Services and pressing the `ADD INTEGRATION` button to create a new Integration, select `Daikin Onecta` in the drop-down menu.
+In the `Add credentials` form enter a user defined name (for example `daikin_onecta`), and enter the `OAuth Client ID` and `OAuth Client Secret` as you obtained from the Daikin website, and finish by pressing the 'ADD` button.

-Follow the instructions, you have to login at Daikin and authorize the application.
-After pressing the "Submit" button, the integration will be added, and the Daikin devices connected to your cloud account will be created.
-See https://www.home-assistant.io/integrations/application_credentials for more information about application credentials within Home Assistant.
+You will now be redirected to the Daikin website where you have to authorize the application.
+When you agree to give the application permissions you will be redirected back to the `redirect uri` as you provided as part of the application on the Daikin website, there you have to link Home Assisant by pressing the `Link account` button.
+In case the provided instance URL is not correct you can edit it by pressing the pencil behind the URL.
+When you have pressed `Link account` the integration will be added and th Daikin devices connected to your Daikin cloud account should now be visible within Home Assistant.

-The `OAuth Client ID` and `OAuth Client Secret` need to be obtained from Daikin, see https://developer.cloud.daikineurope.com/docs/b0dffcaa-7b51-428a-bdff-a7c8a64195c0/getting_started for the id/secret keys which are valid Spring 2024.
-Use the `clientId` and `clientSecret` without the surrounding double quotes.
-The `Name` is user defined, for example `Daikin`.
-You _must_ create a Daikin Developer account to obtain the id/secret.

 When you try to reinstall this integration check if you don't have an old client id and secret configured within Home Assistant, see [Application Credentials](https://www.home-assistant.io/integrations/application_credentials/) for more information.

-At this moment only https://my.home-assistant.io/redirect/oauth is supported as redirect_uri, see https://www.home-assistant.io/integrations/home_connect/ for some additional documentation about using My Home Assistant.

 This integration supports the following configuration settings to reduce the amount of polling to Daikin